Buddhism in the Maldives

 Buddhism was the predominant religion in the Maldives until at least the 12th century CE.
-It is not clear how and when Buddhism was introduced into the islands.

-Archaeology
+Buddhism may have been introduced to the Maldives around the 3rd century BCE and retained a presence until the 14th or 15th century.
+Evidence indicates that Theravada Buddhism was the earliest dominant school of Buddhism practiced in the Maldives until the growth of Vajrayana Buddhism from the 6th century onwards.

+Scholarship

 Western interest in the archaeological remains of early cultures on the Maldives began with the work of H. C. P. Bell, a British commissioner of the Ceylon Civil Service.
 Bell was shipwrecked on the islands in 1879, and returned several times to investigate ancient Buddhist ruins.
 He studied the ancient mounds, called havitta or ustubu (these names are derived from chaitiya or stupa) (ހަވިއްތަ) by the Maldivians, which are found on many of the atolls.

 Although Bell claimed that the ancient Maldivians followed Theravada Buddhism in the same manner as their Sinhalese ancestors from neighboring Sri Lanka, Maldivian Buddhist archaeological remains that were preserved in the Malé Museum display in fact Mahayana and Vajrayana iconography.

+History

 According to a legend of the Maldivian Folklore, a prince named Koimala from India or Sri Lanka entered the Maldives from the North (Ihavandhu) and became the first king from the House of Theemuge.
 Prior to that the Maldives had been settled by people of Dravidian origin from the nearest coasts, like the group today known as the Giravaaru who claim ancestry from ancient Tamils.
 It is unlikely that the Giraavaru islanders were the only early settlers in the Maldives.
 The importance they have been given is because they are mentioned in the legend about the establishment of the capital and kingly rule in Malé.
 The Giraavaru people were just one of the island communities predating Buddhism and the arrival of a Northern Kingly dynasty and the establishment of centralized political and administrative institutions.

 The ancient Maldivian Kings promoted Buddhism and the first Maldive writings and artistic achievements in the form of highly developed sculpture and architecture are from that period.
 The conversion to Islam is mentioned in the ancient edicts written in copper plates from the end of the 12th century AD.
-There is also a locally well-known legend about a foreign saint (Persian or Moroccan according to differing versions) who subdued a demon known as Rannamaari.

-Over the centuries, the islands have been visited and their development influenced by sailors and traders from countries on the Arabian Sea and the Bay of Bengal.
-Until relatively recent times, Mappila pirates from the Malabar Coast harassed the islands.